-- Waste Request online form - use this form for reporting missed bin collection, damaged bins and stolen/missing bins.
+- Waste Request online form will assist you to report missed bin collection, damaged bins and stolen/missing bins.

-- Report Illegal Dumping online form - use this form to report illegal dumping.
+- Report Illegal Dumping online form will assist you to report illegal dumping.
 The Dob in a Dumper program encourages members of the community who witness illegal dumping to report it to Fairfield City Council immediately.
 If the information provided results in a successful prosecution, reporters are eligible for a reward of up to $500.
 Alternatively you can call 131 555 to report illegal dumping to The NSW Environment Protection Authority's Environment Line.

 - Report pollution: use the Report to EPA free mobile app to report pollution to the Environment Protection Authority (EPA)

-- For issues concerning neighbourhood noise, such as alarms, equipment and parties please visit the EPA's neighbourhood noise page.
+- Neighbourhood noise, such as alarms, equipment and parties please visit the EPA's neighbourhood noise page.

 Residents are encouraged to notify Council of problem graffiti locations via the following: